Curriculum – Spanish

 Assessment

-Achieving mastery in Spanish– knowing and remembering even more than what is expected in a grammar school lower school curriculum
+Achieving outstanding outcomes in Spanish knowing and remembering even more that what is expected of a grammar school KS3 curriculum.

 Furthering cultural awareness in Spanish for Lower School (Years 7 – 9)